vault27/Foundation/paloalto.md

     - Ports used for HA1 — TCP port 28769 and 28260 for clear text communication; port 28 for encrypted communication (SSH over TCP)
     - Dedicated HA port should be used on big models, if not Management port is used
     - Monitor Hold Time (ms)— Enter the length of time, in milliseconds, that the firewall will wait before declaring a peer failure      due to a control link failure (range is 1,000 to 60,000; default is 3,000).
 This option monitors the physical link status of         HA1 ports
-- HA-2 data link (Data plane) - HA type?
+- HA-2 data link (Data plane) - HA type
     - Layer 2 link, ether type 0x7261 by default, available: IP (protocol number 99) or UDP (port 29281), can span subnets.The benefit of using UDP mode is the presence of the UDP checksum to verify the integrity of a session sync message
     - Session info, forwarding tables, IPSec, ARP
     - Data flow on the HA2 link is always unidirectional (except for the HA2 keep-alive); it flows from the active or active-primary firewall to the passive or active-secondary firewall.